varmab/labresultmanager/readme.txt

 	1. Open command prompt from inside the folder with the file service.js 2- Run command to run forever: "forever start service.js"
 	3. Run command to run one time: "node service.js"
-    4. To check the logs open "combined.log" file
+    4. To check the logs, open "combined.log" file
-    5. To check the error logs open "error.log" file
+    5. To check the error logs, open "error.log" file
-    6. To stop server run "forever stop 0"
+	6. To get the list of servers running: "forever list"
-	7. To get the list of servers running: "forever list"
+    7. To stop server run "forever stop 0"
 # To update credentials of secure sftp and database
 	1. Open ".env" file.
 	2. In the .env file, simply update the values of SFTP and Database credentials.